jeffrey-vlokhoven/leaf-classification-cnn/README.md

 ## Future Work

-We can explore the trade-off between high-quality (original) images and user-quality (augmented) images, as depending on the data set we select different models.
+We can explore the trade-off between high-quality (original) images and user-quality (augmented) images and depending on the data set we select different models.

 For detailed reasoning and motivation, see the last section of [Analysis](analysis.md).